 Students in MD, DDS, PharmD or JD programs, should apply for Economically Disadvantaged First Professional Study (EDPS) Program funding.

 Applications completed by the priority deadline will receive the strongest consideration for funding.
 Applications completed after the priority deadline are considered on a rolling basis, pending available funds.

 Campus Liaison: Elizabeth Colucci, Office of Fellowships and Scholarships

-Additional Resources: State funding to UB for GOP is extremely limited.
+Additional Resources: State funding for the GOP program is extremely limited.
 Awards are not guaranteed for all who apply.
-Decisions will be based on Exceptional Financial Need as determined by the FAFSA and Office of Financial Aid.
+Decisions will be based on exceptional financial need as determined by the FAFSA and the Office of Financial Aid.
 Decisions will be made in April; awardees will be notified by email.

 The UB Presidential Fellowship Program is aimed at enhancing UB’s competitiveness in recruiting outstanding graduate students.
 To be eligible, a nominee must be a new applicant to a PhD program and must be appointed as a full teaching, graduate or research assistant.
 Nominees must also meet at least one of the following academic criteria upon admission:

 For more information about the Presidential Fellowship, please contact your academic department.